Partner since 1989

 As the world's largest software company, Microsoft looks to create social and economic opportunities where its employees work, live, and do business, bringing innovation to improve education and health care, while addressing other societal challenges such as energy and the environment, retraining workers for the 21st century economy, and helping governments become more transparent and inclusive.

 From 2007 till the beginning of 2010, Microsoft supported UNICEF's programs for children around the world through its innovative i'm Initiative.
 This cause-marketing campaign benefitted both UNICEF and nine other charitable causes.
 In this online initiative, every time a participating customer had a conversation using Windows Live Messenger™ or sent an email using Windows Live Hotmail®, Microsoft shared a portion of the program's advertising revenue with the participating charitable organization designated by the customer.
-The i'm Initiative generated more than $790,000 for the U.S. Fund for UNICEF.
+The i'm Initiative generated more than $790,000 for the UNICEF USA.

 Employee Giving and Matching Gifts

-From 2007 to present, the U.S. Fund for UNICEF has received over $990,000 in donations from employees and Microsoft's matching gift program.
+From 2007 to present, the UNICEF USA has received over $990,000 in donations from employees and Microsoft's matching gift program.